zach030/tycho-protocol-sdk/README.md

-# Propeller Protocol Lib
+# Tycho Protocol SDK

-Protocol lib is a library used by Propellerheads.xyz solvers to integrate decentralized protocols.
-Currently, only swap/exchange protocols are supported.
+Tycho Protocol SDK is a library used by solvers to integrate DEX liquidity.

 Please refer to the [README.md](docs/README.md) for more information.